Skip to content

 read documentation button

-If instead of selecting the input parameters, you want to import the settings used from a previous run of the pipeline, you can go to the parameter labeled "Copy settings from (optional)" and choose the previously processed dataset that you want to use the parameters from.
-Selecting a previous dataset will populate the entries in the pop up to match the settings used by the selected dataset and from there, you can continue to edit any of the inputs as desired.
+If instead of selecting the input parameters, you want to import the settings used from a previous run of the pipeline, you can go to the parameter labeled "Copy Parameters From" and choose the previously processed dataset that you want to use the parameters from.
+Selecting a previous dataset will populate the entries on the page to match the settings used by the selected dataset and from there, you can continue to edit any of the inputs as desired.
+If any component steps of the new analysis were run with the exact same inputs and parameters as the previous run, those particular analysis steps will be re-used to maximize computational efficiency.
+See the Task Caching section below for more information on this feature.

-copy settings option
+copy parameters option

 You will get an email once the pipeline has completed running, but you can also check progress of the run by checking the status of the dataset that is being written out by this pipeline.
 This can be done by going to the Datasets page, and finding the new dataset with the name you chose when running the pipeline.
 The status can be found in the icon next to the dataset's name or by clicking on the dataset and looking at the general information in the right sidebar.
 See the documentation on a dataset's status for more information.